farhanpaal/farhanpaal/README.md

 # Hi 👋, I'm **Farhan Paal**

-### A Passionate Frontend Developer & Data Science Enthusiast from Kashmir, India
+### A Passionate Developer, Data Science Enthusiast and a versatile human being.

 Welcome!
 I'm **Farhan**, a dedicated developer currently pursuing my **Masters in Data Science & AI** and diving deep into **MERN Stack Development**.
 My focus is on building intuitive, scalable, and impactful applications, with a keen interest in leveraging **AI** and **Data Science** to transform ideas into reality.